cjds/go-stream-node/README.md

 ```
 go install && go-stream-server
 ```
-To add new listeners, following format can be used `main.go`.
+To add new listeners, following format can be used in `main.go` which will add new stream type to `streams` map.
 This will add additional listeners to the stream node.
 ```
-go s.newListener(<TopicName>, <MessageType>, <RosNode>)
+streams := map[string]ros.MessageType{
+                "<TopicName>":<MessageType>}
 ```
 For example we can add new listener in the following way
 ```
+streams := map[string]ros.MessageType{
-go s.newListener("string", std_msgs.MsgString, n)
+		"string":  std_msgs.MsgString,
+		"battery": power_msgs.MsgBatteryState}
 ```
 To send messages from your host machine to go stream node use following format.
 Make sure that `roscore` is up and running before running `rostopic` to send messages.
 ```